History and Background

-State approving agencies were established by an act of Congress in 1947 to ensure that eligible veterans, dependents, National Guard members and reservists utilize GI Bill educational benefits in vetted programs.
-The primary function of WV OVET is to review, evaluate, and approve quality education and training programs for veterans’ benefits.
-Programs that can be approved include institutions of higher learning (colleges and universities), non-college-degree institutions (vocational and technical schools), apprenticeship programs, on-the-job training programs, flight schools, and licensing and certification testing programs.
+OVET was established by an act of Congress in 1947 to insure that eligible veterans, dependents, National Guard members and reservists can use the GI Bill® educational entitlement in an approved educational program.
+The primary function of WV OVET is to review, evaluate and approve quality educational and training programs for veterans’ benefits.
+Programs that can be approved include institutions of higher learning (colleges and universities), non-degree institutions (vocational and technical schools), apprenticeship programs, and other on-the-job training programs and flight schools.

 Rules and Regulations